theodi/adapt-odi-mlgame/README.md

-# README for Adapt ODI Machine Learning Game Component
+# Adapt ODI Machine Learning Game

 ## Introduction
 The Adapt ODI Machine Learning Game Component is a specialized module developed by the Open Data Institute, designed specifically for the Adapt framework.
 This component enhances the learning experience by integrating an interactive game focused on machine learning concepts.